azarketa/Thermodynamics-theoretical-pills/source/15_Heat_engines_thermal_efficiency_and_Kelvin_Planck_postulate.md

 3. They **reject the remaining heat** to a **low-temperature reservoir**.
 We will symbolize it as $Q_L$.
 4. They operate **cyclically**, returning their working fluid to its initial state after each cycle.

-:::{admonition} Important: the cyclic condition
+:::{warning} Important: the cyclic condition
-:class: warning
 Because a heat engine returns to its initial thermodynamic state after each cycle, its **net change in energy** is zero:

 $$